bkclerke/Diagram.UmbracoGuides/richtext.md

 ---

 # Using the Rich Text Editor
-The Umbraco Rich Text Editor is an editable field where you, as the editor, can be creative.
-You select how much you want to do yourself.
-You can work on text content, format the text, or leave it the way it is.
+The Umbraco rich text editor is an editable field where you as the editor have creative freedom.
+You can determine how much you want to customize yourself or leave as-is with default formatting.

 ---